 Go ahead…Have your BOWL and EAT it too!
 I was super excited to come up with this combo for the Siete Chef recipe contest hosted by Siete Foods.

 And what could make eating sorbet that much more fun??
 If you could eat the bowl too!
-I made cinnamon sugar edible dessert “bowls” made from their Cassava & Coconut Grain-Free tortillas!
+These cinnamon sugar edible dessert “bowls” are made from Siete Foods Cassava & Coconut Grain-Free tortillas!
 A combination that is sure to make everyone in your house smile!

 Pineapple Basil Sorbet with Edible Cinnamon Sugar Dessert Bowls

 - 1 Fresh Pineapple, cored and sliced, about 4 cups